AguaClara/Textbook/Clarification/Clarifier_Design.rst

     Flow with a horizontal velocity component that causes problematic flow circulation.

 The horizontal flow created by the direction of flow inside the manifold results in preferential flow through the plate settlers at the terminal end of the manifold.
-This is a common problem in conventional sedimentation tanks that don't have flow straightening diffusers or that have horizontal flow in the tank.
+This is a common problem in conventional clarifiers that don't have flow straightening diffusers or that have horizontal flow in the tank.

 The underlying cause of the poor flow distribution between plate settlers (shown in :numref:`figure_flow_circulation`) is because the head loss through the plate settlers is inconsequential and thus there can't be **any** significant horizontal velocity below the plate settlers.
 It is possible that some plate settler manufactures address this issue by adding flow control orifices at the top of the plate settlers that add sufficient head loss to the flow through every plate settler to minimize the impact of velocity differences below the plates.